We are currently experiencing problems with the phone system, we are sorry for any inconvenience,

 - The partners are unable to stabilise the practice until there is a solution to this issue and are very concerned for the practice and, of course, our patients.

-This situation has now reached the point where Joanne Sherwood, Practice Manager, and the GP partners have written to senior MPs (Health Secretary Jeremy Hunt and Jonathan Ashworth, shadow Health Secretary) and our local MP, Chris Leslie, about the predicament we found ourselves in.
+This situation reached the point in October 2017 where Joanne Sherwood, Practice Manager, and the GP partners wrote to senior MPs (Health Secretary Jeremy Hunt and Jonathan Ashworth, shadow Health Secretary) and met with our local MP, Chris Leslie, about the predicament we found ourselves in.
 Some of these people have moved on but as at June 2019, we are still awaiting a formal resolution.